Lesson 2: Explore the App Builder App

 final: true

-Now let's have a deeper look at the action's source code.
+Now let's take a deeper look at the action's source code:

 /**